 We’re often asked if we require artists to sign a form stating that the work is theirs.
 In general the answer is no. We generally don’t check, and we can’t really be the copyright police.
 However, if it’s quite obvious that you don’t have rights to it, then we can’t reproduce it.

 We do have some copyright release forms for various reasons, and if we’re not sure then we’ll ask you to sign a liability release form, and you’re on your way.

 The exception to this is art collectors who have rare pieces in their collections and want to have a digital backup and a copy for various reasons.
 In some cases collectors need high quality scans to show in catalogs on the Internet, or for portfolios, which may fall under fair use.
 In some cases older works are no longer copyright protected, and the owner is free to do what they want with them.
 Collectors may also want high quality scans of valuable artwork for archival and insurance purposes, which is a legitimate use.
 However, unless an artwork is outside of copyright (75+ years old), simply purchasing an original does not give you the right to sell reproductions.
 The artist retains copyright of the reproduction rights unless another agreement is explicitly negotiated.

 Yes, we do digital restoration.
-That is to say, we can scan an in original painting that is damaged, then digitally remove cracks, fire damage, fading, and other problems before it is printed.
+In other words, we can scan an original painting that is damaged, and then digitally remove cracks, fire damage, fading, and other problems before it is printed.
 We can also restore photographs in this way, as well as damaged artwork.
 It’s quite common for artists or collectors to bring us artwork for scanning and digital restoration, removing stains from artwork, cracks, tears etc.

 This is an example of an extensive digital restoration project we completed for a client.
 We scanned an old photocopy and then digitally repainted it to look like the original pen and ink drawing.

-However, if you’re looking for a service that does art restoration on the original, then you’re probably looking for someplace like
+However, if you’re looking for a service that does art restoration on the original artwork, then you’re probably looking for someplace like